 D.1.5.1 The Subcontractor shall maintain an adequate record system for recording services, service Providers, charges, dates and all other commonly accepted information elements for services rendered to Medicaid Managed Care Members pursuant to this Subcontract (including, but not limited to, such records as are necessary for the evaluation of the quality, appropriateness, and timeliness of services performed).
 Medicaid Managed Care Members and their representatives shall be given access to and can request copies of the Medicaid Managed Care Members' health records, to the extent and in the manner provided by S.C.
-Code Ann. §44-115-10 et. seq., (Supp.
+Code Ann.
+44-115-10 et. seq., (Supp.
 2000, as amended).

-D.1.5.2 The Department (SCDHHS), HHS, CMS, the HHS Office of Inspector General, the State Comptroller, the State Auditor's Office, and the South Carolina Attorney General's (SCAG) Office, or any of their designees shall have the right to evaluate, through audit, inspection, or other means, whether announced or unannounced, any books, contracts, computer or other electronic systems of Subcontractor (or any subcontractor of Subcontractor) that pertain to any aspects of services and activities performed, or determination of amounts payable, under CONTRACTOR's contract with the Subcontractor, including those pertaining to quality, appropriateness and timeliness of services and the timeliness and accuracy of encounter data and Claims submitted to the CONTRACTOR.
+- D.1.5.2 The Department (SCDHHS), HHS, CMS, the HHS Office of Inspector General, the State Comptroller, the State Auditor's Office, and the South Carolina Attorney General's (SCAG) Office, or any of their designees shall have the right to evaluate, through audit, inspection, or other means, whether announced or unannounced, any books, contracts, computer or other electronic systems of Subcontractor (or any subcontractor of Subcontractor) that pertain to any aspects of services and activities performed, or determination of amounts payable, under CONTRACTOR's contract with the Subcontractor, including those pertaining to quality, appropriateness and timeliness of services and the timeliness and accuracy of encounter data and Claims submitted to the CONTRACTOR. - D.1.5.2.1 The Subcontractor shall cooperate with these evaluations and inspections.

-WIELIGITER LARM LOOKT

-The Subcontractor shall cooperate with these evaluations and inspections.
 The Subcontractor will make office workspace available for any of the above-mentioned entities or their designees when the entities are inspecting or reviewing any records related to the provision of services under this Subcontract.
-Subcontractor will make available, for purposes of an audit, evaluation or inspection, its premises, physical facilities, equipment, books, records, contracts, computer or other electronic systems relating to its Medicaid enrollees.

-The right to audit Subcontractor will exist through ten (10) years from the final date of the contract period or from the date of completion of any audit, whichever is later.
-If the State, CMS, or the HHS Inspector General determines that there is a reasonable possibility of fraud or similar risk, the State, CMS, or the HHS Inspector General may inspect, evaluate, and audit the Subcontractor at any time.

-D.1.5.3 The Subcontractor will allow the Department and the U.S. Department of Health and Human Services (HHS) or their designee, to inspect and audit any financial records and/or books pertaining to: 1) the ability of the Subcontractor to bear the risk of financial loss; and 2) services performed or payable amounts under the contract.
+Subcontractor will make available, for purposes of an audit, evaluation or inspection, its premises, physical facilities, equipment, books, records, contracts, computer or other electronic systems relating to its Medicaid enrollees. - D.1.5.2.2 The right to audit Subcontractor will exist through ten (10) years from the final date of the contract period or from the date of completion of any audit, whichever is later.
+If the State, CMS, or the HHS Inspector General determines that there is a reasonable possibility of fraud or similar risk, the State, CMS, or the HHS Inspector General may inspect, evaluate, and audit the Subcontractor at any time. - D.1.5.3 The Subcontractor will allow the Department and the U.S. Department of Health and Human Services (HHS) or their designee, to inspect and audit any financial records and/or books pertaining to: 1) the ability of the Subcontractor to bear the risk of financial loss; and 2) services performed or payable amounts under the contract. - D.1.5.4 Whether announced or unannounced, the Subcontractor shall participate and cooperate in any internal and external quality assessment review, utilization management, and Grievance procedures established by the CONTRACTOR or its designee.